Lam Research Technical Program Manager Salary in San Francisco Bay Area | $128K-$209K+ | Levels.fyi

 The median Technical Program Manager compensation in San Francisco Bay Area package at Lam Research totals $209K per year.
-View the base salary, stock, and bonus breakdowns for Lam Research's total compensation packages.
-Last updated: 10/1/2025
+View the base salary, equity, and bonus breakdowns for Lam Research's total compensation packages.
+Last updated: 10/2/2025

 Company